kevinrobinson/recover-images-experiment/README.md

 ![demo.png](demo.png)

 ### things to try
-if we generate all images and classify them, won't we find a few images that end up with high confidence since they happen to match the training set?  with small n models (like trained in the browser), this might happen a lot, where the model just memorizes each of the fe examples.  with a small enough image space, could we recover the original images from the training set?
+if we generate all images and classify them, won't we find a few images that end up with high confidence since they happen to match the training set?  with small n models (like trained in the browser), this might happen a lot, where the model just memorizes each of the few examples.  with a small enough image space, could we recover the original images from the training set?

 image spaces are so huge though, maybe we could try this with a toy example to show it's possible.  mnist is 20x20 pixels with on/off black and white colors, but that's still 2^400.  so i guess not practical but maybe possible to show with a toy.